Bridging Adversarial and Nonstationary Multi-armed Bandit: Problem Formulation

 The agent does not know $\{\mu_{t,k}\}_{t\in[T],k\in[K]}$ initially.
 She implements a policy $\pi$ to guide the decision in each period.
 That is, $A_t = \pi_t(A_1,Y_{1,A_1},A_2,Y_{2,A_2}\dots,A_{t-1},Y_{t-1,A_{t-1}})$ is a mapping from the history prior to period $t$ to an arm in period $t$.
 The objective of the agent is to maximize the total reward over the horizon $\sum_{t=1}^T Y_{t,A_t}$.

 In the classic multi-armed bandit (MAB) framework, the expected total reward is benchmarked against the ``expected reward of the best arm'' when $\{\mu_{t,k}\}_{t\in[T],k\in[K]}$ were known.
 Since we investigate the nonstationary case in which $\mu_{t,k}$ may vary over time, there are typically two ways to define the reward of the best arm(s).
 One is the dynamic oracle $\sum_{t=1}^T \max_{k\in [K]}\mu_{t,k}$.
-For the dynamic oracle, it pulls the best arm in time $t$:
+For the dynamic oracle, it pulls the best arm at time $t$:

 The other is the best arm in hindsight or a static oracle $\max_{k\in [K]}\sum_{t=1}^T \mu_{t,k}$.
-Clearly, the dynamic oracle is a higher standard than the static oracle, which is targeted at the best arm in each period: if $\mu_{t,k}$ varies arbitrarily, then the agent cannot earn nearly as much reward as the dynamic oracle.
+Clearly, the dynamic oracle is a higher standard than the static oracle, which is targeted at the best arm in each period.
+If $\mu_{t,k}$ varies arbitrarily, then without the knowledge, the agent cannot earn nearly as much reward as the dynamic oracle.
+On the other hand, it has been shown in the adversarial bandit literature that algorithms can be developed to nearly match the static oracle in terms of regret.